 We believe we are one of the pioneers of the application of protein kinase inhibitors to non-oncology indications, including neurodegeneration and infectious diseases, as well as their more traditional role in the treatment of cancer.
-As of the date of this prospectus, more than 90% of the Company's total revenue has been received from Private, State and Federal granting agencies, including the National Institutes of Health, the Department of Defense and the Michael J. Fox Foundation.
+As of the date of this Report, more than 90% of the Company's total revenue has been received from Private, State and Federal granting agencies, including the National Institutes of Health, the Department of Defense and the Michael J. Fox Foundation.
 These agencies use extensive scientific peer review in deciding which projects to fund that could impact human disease.
 Our ability to advance the Company on the basis of scientific peer review reflects the potential our scientific peers see for the possible success of our therapeutic programs.

 The development of our product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease like the recent outbreak of COVID-19.
 For example, as a result of measures imposed by the governments in regions affected by COVID-19, businesses and schools have been suspended due to quarantines or "stay at home" orders intended to contain this outbreak.
-COVID-19 continues to spread globally and, as of April 2020, has spread to over 150 countries, including the United States.
-While the COVID-19 outbreak is still in its early stages, international stock markets continue to reflect the uncertainty associated with the slow-down in the world economies and the reduced levels of international travel experienced since the beginning of January 2020.
-As of the date of this prospectus, the COVID-19 pandemic has had an impact upon our operations, although we believe that impact is not material.
+COVID-19 continues to have a global impact.
+International stock markets continue to reflect the uncertainty associated with the slow-down in the world economies and the reduced levels of international travel experienced since the beginning of January 2020.
+As of the date of this Report, the COVID-19 pandemic has had an impact upon our operations, although we believe that impact is not material.
 We are still assessing our business plans and the impact COVID-19 may have on our ability to advance the development of our product candidates or to raise financing to support the development of our product candidates, but no assurances can be given that this analysis will enable us to avoid part or all of any impact from the spread of COVID-019 or its consequences, including downturns in business sentiment generally or in our sector in particular.
-The spread of an infectious disease, including COVID-19, may also result in the inability of our suppliers to deliver components or raw materials on a timely basis or materially and adversely affect our collaborators' and potential strategic partners' ability to perform preclinical studies and clinical trials.
+The spread of an infectious disease, including COVID-19, may also result in the inability to governments or and thread adversely affect our collaborators' and potential strategic partners' ability to perform preclinical studies and clinical trials.
 See "Risk Factors - The recent and ongoing COVID-19 pandemic could materially affect our operations, as well as the business or operations of third parties with whom we conduct business.
 Our business could be adversely affected by the effects of other future health epidemics or pandemics in regions where we or third parties on which we rely have significant business operations." for a more detailed presentation of risks associated with the COVID-19 pandemic.